A few years ago, we lost my father. After a year of fighting liver disease, he developed cancer, and within three months, he was gone.

 What we noticed, watching from the outside, was how skillfully my father and Patricia navigated the transition.
 While she knew she was giving care and he was receiving it, they treated each other with love and respect.
 In fact, we all did.
 We were a family of spouses, a father, daughters, sons, and grandkids.
 We were challenged, sure, but the time we spent together was rewarding.
 Through the pain, we talked and laughed, and remembered and shared.

 We supported each other, which is how it’s meant to be.
 As Elizz, one of our greatest resources promises, “Support for you, care for those who depend on you.”
 It’s important that there’s a place like this website to help us caregivers as we navigate the health care system and build a plan that works for everyone.
-(Which Elizz caregiver services are right for you?)
-It’s also important that caregivers seek assistance in places like Elizz’s forums.
+It’s also important that caregivers seek assistance and support from others in places like Elizz’s forums.

 When you set out in life, you never expect to have to care for someone as they age or become ill.
 I found out that there are no hard and fast rules for how to make the transition except for the need for understanding, information, and the knowledge that you’re not alone.